ssvlabs/ssv-spec/p2p/SCORING.md

 * `Subnets` is the number of subnets in the network
   * `Groups` is the amount of groups used in the network. **TBD** pending network topology
 * `OneEpochDuration` is used as a time-frame length to control scoring in a dynamic way
-* `TotalTopicsWeight` is the weight of all the available topics in the network
+* `TotalTopicsWeight` is the weight of all the available topics in the network (decided + subnets)

 **Topic level arguments**

 * `TopicWeight` is the weight of the topic
-* `ExpectedMsgRate` is the expected rate for the topic
+* `ExpectedMsgRate` is the expected rate for the topic (in 12sec)
 * `InvalidMsgDecayTime` defines the decay for invalid messages (P4), passing a zero value disables scoring of message validation.
 * `FirstMsgDecayTime` defines the decay time for first message deliveries (P2)
 * `MeshMsgDecayTime` defines the decay time for mesh message deliveries (P3)
-  * `MeshMsgCapFactor` defines the factor to use to apply on the mesh message deliveries cap (P3)
+  * `MeshMsgCapFactor` defines the factor to use to apply on the mesh message deliveries cap
   * `MeshMsgActivationTime` defines time in the mesh before penalties are being applied
 * `D` is the gossip degree of the topic